 If getting lost in nature is your jam, venture to Naval Live Oaks Nature Preserve.
 Part of the beautiful Gulf Islands National Seashore, the nature preserve protects a dense coastal hardwood forest hemmed into a peninsula between Pensacola Bay and Santa Rosa Sound.

-The best way to experience Naval Live Oaks Nature Preserve is to meander through its unspoiled live oak groves along its 7.5 miles of hiking trails.
+Experience Naval Live Oaks Nature Preserve at its finest by meandering through its unspoiled live oak groves along its 7.5 miles of hiking trails.
 For a great introduction to the park, take to the easily accessible 0.8-mile Breckenridge Nature Trail.

 Although small, Bartram Park is a local favorite for passive pursuits in nature.
 The public park features open grassy lawns and a walking path peppered with benches and picnic tables, perfect for a lunch on the water.